mutdog/mutdog.github.io/index.md

 Hi!
 My name is Eric Mutschlechner.
 I'm a 22-year Air Force veteran pivoting into cybersecurity.
 I recently completed my Bachelors in Cybersecurity and Information Assurance.
 I've also earned many industry-standard certifications, including Security+, SSCP, CySA+, and Pentest+.
 You can view my full list of certifications on my [LinkedIn profile](https://www.linkedin.com/in/eric-muts).

-This repo details my hands-on lab experience demonstrating key networking and cybersecurity skills.
+This portfolio details my hands-on lab experience demonstrating key networking and cybersecurity skills.

 ## Objective